felix-hellman/godot-code-coverage/README.md

 ### AST

-When parsed a tree structure of the file is created, this is to identify branching code which helps conditional statements to know what children needs to be visited for it self to be counted as visited on every branch.
-See the block containing row "11" below, it needs to have the block containing both row "12 13" and "15 16" to get full coverage
+When parsed, a tree structure of the file is created.
+This is to identify branching code which helps conditional statements to know what children needs to be visited for it self to be counted as visited on every branch.
+See the block containing row "11" below, it needs the blocks containing both row "12 13" and "15 16" to be visited in order to get full coverage
 ```mermaid
 graph TD;
   0("res://test/CodeToCover.gd")